milanm/DotNet-Developer-Roadmap/README.md

 ### 7. Caching

-Caching is like your app's personal short-term memory, storing frequently accessed data so it can be quickly retrieved without taxing your database.
+Caching is like your app's personal short-term memory, storing frequently accessed data so it **can be quickly retrieved without accessing your database**.
 By reducing database load and speeding up data access, caching gives your app the competitive edge it needs to meet user demands for responsiveness and availability.

 **Resources**: